-Last April, Valve boss Gabe Newell said the studio had gone through numerous “twists and turns” to bring the game to market.
+Last April, Valve boss Gabe Newell said the studio had gone through numerous “twists and turns” to bring Half-Life 3 to market.
 He explained that Valve’s silence is in the best interest of gamers because elaborating on the game’s development “would probably drive people more crazy.”

 The most recent Half-Life game was 2007′s Half-Life 2: Episode Two.
 That game advances the story of previous entries Half-Life 2 and Half-Life 2: Episode One.
 A third episode was planned, but has not seen the light of day.